shruti1512/RWBootcampHomeWork/Week04/README.md

 <a name = "about" />

 **Compatibility App -** It is a mini compatibility app that gathers responses of two players on a few topics and depending on their respective responses match their compatibility to each other.
+**Bonus** - The app includes avatar collection view for profile images, custom alert view and unit tests for Compatibility logic.

 **Comparison Shopper Project** - This project inlcudes a few bug fixes.